Other names for managed repair programs are:

 Collecting “low-priced estimates” from roofing contractors benefits the insurance company, not you!
 A contractor’s estimate that is lower than the insurance adjuster’s estimate will decrease the amount of depreciation paid to you.

 DO NOT USE a roofer from outside the local area.
 Many “stormtroopers” will show up hoping to take advantage of the situation and unsuspecting homeowners.
 However, most contractors from other cities will not return to correct future problems should they develop.
 Some of these companies have even changed their name to avoid their warranty responsibilities.
-Pinnacle Roofing and Home Exteriors stands behind our work with workmanship warranties for up to 15 years and install materials from quality manufacturers with manufacturer’s warranties (vary by brand and product.)
+Pinnacle Roofing and Home Exteriors stands behind our work with workmanship warranties for up to Lifetime & transferable and install materials from quality manufacturers with manufacturer’s warranties (vary by brand and product) and are happy to provide you with this roofing insurance information.